Meet Our Advisory Board

 Jean-Michel Halfon is a Director on the Board of Israel's Teva Pharmaceuticals and is based in Tel Aviv.
 He was previously President and General Manager of the Emerging Markets business unit at Pfizer Inc. based in its New York headquarters.
 At Pfizer, Jean-Michel launched the Emerging Markets Business Unit in January of 2009, and for two years dedicated himself to establishing the optimum organization to spearhead Pfizer's growth in a critical area of business, establishing commercial hubs across five international regions and more than 70 countries, and ensuring strong business growth.
 He also served on the advisory boards of a Canadian generic drug company and a major healthcare distribution company in Asia and continues to be involved with a Tokyo-based mobile healthcare company.
 He worked at Pfizer from 1977-1987, then moved to Merck, where he served as marketing director in France.
 After returning to Pfizer he worked as Country Manager of Pfizer-Canada, where he helped increase the company's competitiveness and access to medicines for patients.
 Under Halfon, Pfizer-Canada grew from a $500 million to a $2.3 billion business.
 Additionally, Halfon has served as chair of Rx&D, the Canada research-based pharmaceutical association, and has also served as Chairman of the Canada PhRMA Committee and Vice Chair of the Latin America PhRMA Committee.
 He has been a member of CEM's Advisory Board since 2010.

-Syed Jafry is Senior Vice President and President, Regions at Thermo Fisher Scientific.
-Jafry joined the company in March 2005 as the General Manager and Vice President of the Air Quality Instruments business.
+Syed Jafry was Senior Vice President and President, Regions at Thermo Fisher Scientific and is currently on the board of a private equity company, GTCR, based in Chicago.
+Jafry joined Thermo Fisher Scientific in March 2005 as the General Manager and Vice President of the Air Quality Instruments business after several years with GE.
 He was promoted to President of Thermo Fisher China in January 2008, based in Shanghai, China, and one year later, became President of the Environmental Instruments Division, also based in Shanghai.
-In October 2009, Syed was named Senior Vice President of Customer and Commercial Excellence and relocated to our corporate office in Waltham, Massachusetts.
+In October 2009, Syed was named Senior Vice President of Customer and Commercial Excellence and relocated to the company's corporate office in Waltham, Massachusetts.
+He retired from Thermo Fisher Scientific in 2022.
+Syed has served on CEM's board since 2013.

 Karen Tay Koh